naturale0/naturale0.github.io/_posts/2021-03-03-nonparametric-1-Brief-Introduction-to-Nonparametric-function-estimation.md

 ---

-This is a lecture note of *Nonparametric Function Estimation (Spring, 2021)* by Prof. Byeong U. Park.
-The lecture is mainly focused on kernel smoothing, while it also briefly covers other nonparametric methods such as MARS.
+The `[Nonparametric]` series of posts is my memo on the lecture *Nonparametric Function Estimation (Spring, 2021)* by Prof. Byeong U. Park.
+The lecture is mainly focused on kernel smoothing, while also briefly covers other nonparametric methods such as MARS.

 - TOC
 {:toc}